Brookley Air Force Base: Postwar use

 Following World War II and the creation of an independent United States Air Force, the installation became Brookley Air Force Base.
 In 1947 with the closure of Morrison Field, Florida, the C-74 Globemaster project was moved to Brookley.
 The C-74 was, at the time, the largest military transport aircraft in the world.
 It was developed by Douglas Aircraft after the Japanese attack on Pearl Harbor.
 The long distances across the Atlantic, and especially the Pacific Ocean to the combat areas indicated a need for a transoceanic heavy-lift military transport aircraft.

 The "C-74 squadron" (later 521st Air Transport Group, 1701st Air Transport Wing), Air Transport Command operated two squadrons of C-74 Globemasters from Brookley from 1947 until their retirement in 1955.
 The eleven aircraft were used extensively for worldwide transport of personnel and equipment, supporting United States military missions.
 They saw extensive service supporting the Berlin Airlift and the Korean War being used on scheduled MATS overseas routes through the late 1940s and mid-1950s.
 Additionally, logistic support flights for Strategic Air Command (SAC), and Tactical Air Command (TAC) saw the Globemaster in North Africa, the Middle East, Europe, the Caribbean, and within the United States.
 Two C-74s were used to support the first TAC Republic F-84 Thunderjet flight across the Pacific Ocean to Japan.
-SAC also continued to use the Globemasters to rotate Boeing B-47 Stratojet Medium Bombardment Groups on temporary duty in England and Morocco as part of their REFLEX operation.
+SAC also continued to use the Globemasters to rotate Boeing B-47 Stratojet medium bombardment groups on temporary duty in England and Morocco.
 The C-74s were retired in 1955 due to lack of logistical support.
 The 1701st ATW flew strategic airlift missions on a worldwide scale with its C-124 Globemaster II fleet after the retirement of the C-74 until 1957 when Military Air Transport Service moved out of Brookley AFB and the base came under the full jurisdiction of Air Materiel Command.

 In 1962, the Air Materiel Command was renamed as the Air Force Logistics Command (AFLC) and Brookley AFB became an AFLC installation and the host base of the modification and repair center's successor organization, the Mobile Air Materiel Area (MOAMA).

 After an immediate end to many of the wartime jobs of World War II, the base's civilian workforce again expanded to around 16,000 people by 1962, a result of both the Cold War and other USAF base closings in other areas of the country.
-During this time, AFLC's Mobile Air Materiel Area (MOAMA) provided depot-level maintenance for various USAF aircraft of the period, to include the C-119 Flying Boxcar, C-131 Samaritan, F-84 Thunderstreak, RF-84 Thunderflash, the F-104 Starfighter and the Republic F-105 Thunderchief.
+During this time, AFLC's Mobile Air Materiel Area (MOAMA) provided depot-level maintenance for various USAF aircraft of the period including the C-119 Flying Boxcar, C-131 Samaritan, F-84 Thunderstreak, RF-84 Thunderflash, F-102 Delta Dagger, F-104 Starfighter and F-105 Thunderchief.

 In 1964, the Air Force Reserve 908th Tactical Airlift Group moved to Brookley from Bates Field.
 It operated C-119 Flying Boxcar transports.